Flossing & the Magical Days of 2020

 Anyway, 2020 is an action-packed year.
 We also have a presidential election in November, but I don’t think I need to remind anyone of that.
 There’s really not much to say about the election, anyway.
 Well, other than that one super-billionaire and 29 senators are running to defeat an incumbent president that really likes to spray tan.
 Oh, and I should also note that when the leading Democratic candidate talks, his right fist moves around in the air like it isn’t even attached to his body.
 Like a Muppet.

-So, I hope you enjoy this Leap Day.
-Do something special.
+So, I hope you enjoyed this Leap Day and that you did something special.
 If not for yourself, then for someone else.
-Savor every minute— because a day like this won’t come for another four years.
+Hope you savored every minute— because a day like that won’t come for another four years.

 (0) comments